DEFRA/software-development-standards/standards/java_coding_standards.md

 For example reference `IOException` rather than `java.util.IOException`.

 - Constructors should appear as the first methods in any class, followed by the finalize() method if overridden, followed by static methods and then any other methods and finally any inner classes

-# Formatting Code

-## Important Recommendation: Do This Automatically

-Well formatted code greatly facilitates readability, maintainability and reliability.
-However, formatting code is also a chore: difficult and tedious to remember, time consuming to manually apply and difficult to police.
-Many code formatting rules, taken individually rather than as an entirety, will not individually add sufficiently to code readability, maintainability and reliability for their adoption to offset that cost.

-The way out of this to dilemma is to adopt tools that automatically format code.
-Indeed, unless the benefits of adopting any individual code formatting rule are very significant, or the costs and risks of not adopting such a rule are equally significant, a reasonable rule of thumb is that the only code formatting rules that should be adopted are those that can be applied automatically.

-In this spirit, all the code formatting rules described in this section are those that can be applied automatically (indeed merely on code “save”) in the Eclipse IDE.
-See “APPENDIX: An Example of Automatic Java Code Formatting” for an example of how to do this.

 ## Statements and Expressions